Cumann na mBan: The Treaty

+The October 1921 Cumann na mBan convention in Dublin was presided over by Constance Markievicz.
+She spoke of the upcoming treaty negotiations in London: "This is a time for action not talk, but we must think about the future.
+Don't think it is going to be peace.
+Go out and work as if the war was going to break out again next week."
 On 7 January 1922 the Anglo-Irish Treaty was approved by the Second Dáil by a close vote of 64–57.
 On 5 February a convention was held to discuss this, and 419 Cumann na mBan members voted against as opposed to 63 in favour.
 In the ensuing Civil War, its members largely supported the anti-Treaty Republican forces.
 Over 400 of its members were imprisoned by the forces of the Provisional government which became in December 1922 the Irish Free State.
 Some of those who supported the Treaty changed the name of their branches to Cumann na Saoirse, while others retained their name but gave allegiance to the Free State Government.

 After the Treaty

 Cumann na mBan continued to exist after the Treaty, forming (alongside Sinn Féin, the Irish Republican Army, Fianna Éireann and other groups) part of the Irish republican milieu.
 The government of the Irish Free State banned the organisation in January 1923 and opened up Kilmainham Jail as a detention prison for suspect women.

 In February 1923, 23 women members of Cumann na mBan went on hunger strike for 34 days over the arrest and imprisonment without trial of Irish republican prisoners (see 1923 Irish Hunger Strikes).
 That strike resulted in the release of the women hunger-strikers.
 In March 1923, 97 women went on hunger strike in Kilmainham Gaol after all of their privileges had been denied without explanation (that hunger strike ended later in the month with the restoration of privileges).

 Its membership strength was adversely affected by the many splits in Irish republicanism, with sections of the membership resigning to join Fianna Fáil, Clann na Poblachta and other parties.
 Máire Comerford, a lifelong member from 1914, reflected in later years that it became a 'greatly weakened organisation' that 'gathered speed downhill' from the founding of Fianna Fáil in 1926.

 What strength the organisation had left after 1926 was sapped again when post-1926 president Eithne Coyle repeatedly tried to resign in the late 1930s during World War II in protest against the Sabotage Campaign being waged by the IRA.
 Coyle objected to the IRA bombing British industrial targets in Northern Ireland and England due to risks posed to civilians.
 Her resignation was rejected by Cumann na mBan several times before they eventually conceded in 1941.